To find additional information about NRCC's nursing programs of study and admissions information, please visit the nursing program websites:

 Associate Degree of Nursing - The associate degree program is designed to prepare a student to utilize the art and science of nursing to provide care to patients in a variety of health settings by serving in the roles of caregiver, teacher, advocate, and coordinator of the nursing team.
 Graduates of the program are eligible to apply to take the examination required for licensure as a registered nurse (RN).

 Practical Nursing Certificate - The one-year certificate program in Practical Nursing is designed to prepare selected students to qualify as contributing members of a health team, rendering patient care in a variety of health service facilities.
-Upon successful completion of the program, students are eligible to take the Virginia Board of Nursing examination leading to licensing as a Licensed Practical Nurse (LPN).
+Graduates of the program are eligible to apply to take the examination required for licensure as a practical nurse (LPN).

 Nursing Admission Advisor